ivanrazu/RSV-and-bacterial-infections/README.md

 ## Data Description
-- **Data Source**: The data analyzed in this project was collected during our previous project Southern Africa Mother Infant Pertusis Study (SAMIPS).
+- **Data Source**: The data analyzed in this project was collected during our previous project Southern Africa Mother Infant Pertusis Study (SAMIPS),  [Gill et al. 2016](https://academic.oup.com/cid/article/63/suppl_4/S154/2526406?login=true#google_vignette)
+.
 - **Data Files**: We provide a folder for each RSV-bacterial interaction labeled by their corresponding acronym (SP,MC,SA,HI).
 Within each folder you will find a folder named "GAM" and another folder named "Matlab files".
 - Within the "Matlab files" you will find the necessary data files containing the information of mothers and infants who acquired RSV and/or the corresponding bacteria and the Matlab scripts to generate the figures in the manuscript.
 - Within the "Gam" folder, you will find the necessary data files and R scripts to generate the generalized additive model plots shown in Figures 5 and 6 in the main manuscript.